-I’ve created a list of the top 10 Household Items To Flip For Cash on eBay in the hope of inspiring to clear out and sell rather than clear out and throw away.
+I’ve created a list of the top 10 Household Items To Flip For Cash in the hope of inspiring to clear out and sell rather than clear out and throw away.

 Whether it be fiction, self-help, textbooks.
 Every book has a price, regardless of the genre or age it’s worth something to someone.

 If you’ve got a bundle of books from a particular author, series or course then look at selling them together in a bundle.
 If you’ve got course books the put flyers up on notice boards around your school or college (with permission) speak to tutors who might be able to find someone of interest willing to buy them from you.

 Finally, for all the books you find aren’t worth more than £1 or £2 on eBay.
 Scan them into a rag service such as Music Magpie or We Buy Books, they sort out the postage for you and will send the money via direct debit as soon as the books have arrived.

 We’re moving to a digital media age, with streaming services slowly taking over it’s no wonder you’ve found yourself with DVD’s you don’t watch or need.

 Despite all of this DVD’s are still a popular product on the second-hand market.
 Much like the books you want to look at bundling together particular series such as Disney DVD’s or Children’s DVD’s.

 If you don’t want to trade these into sites like Music Magpie or We Buy Books like your books then you could take them into your local CEX who will exchange your unwanted DVD’s for cash on the spot.

 There’s no denying it – The CD market is long gone.
 Streaming services such as Spotify and Amazon Music are here to stay.